Trello Custom Fields vs Amazing Fields: What’s the Difference?

 Nuances and key differences

-Mobile behavior: The Trello iOS and Android apps show and let you edit Custom Fields.
+- Mobile behavior: The Trello iOS and Android apps show and let you edit Custom Fields.
 Power-ups, including Amazing Fields, don’t run in the mobile apps.
 To get around this, you either use Trello in a mobile web browser or configure Amazing Fields to sync with Trello Custom Fields.
-We call this syncing ‘wrapping’ fields (more on this below).
+See: Using Amazing Fields on the Trello Mobile App.

 Using both together: Wrapping Custom Fields